ietf-gitwg/using-github/draft-thomson-github-bcp.md

 ## Working Group Policies

-Working group chairs that decide to use GitHub MUST inform their working groups of their decision on the working group mailing list.
+Working Group Chairs that decide to use GitHub MUST inform their working groups of their decision on the working group mailing list.
 An email detailing how the working group intends to use GitHub is sufficient, though it might be helpful to occasionally remind new contributors of these guidelines.

-Working group chairs are responsible for ensuring that any policy they adopt is enforced and maintained.
+Working Group Chairs are responsible for ensuring that any policy they adopt is enforced and maintained.

 Updating the README or CONTRIBUTING file in the repository with details of the